PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Lake Singletary: Tournament-Tested Waters

 Summer mornings produce explosive topwater action before recreational boaters arrive.
-Smart anglers launch at dawn and work the shoreline systematics with buzzbaits or walking baits for heart-stopping strikes.
+Smart anglers launch at dawn and work the shoreline systematically with buzzbaits or walking baits for heart-stopping strikes.
+The fishing pressure actually improves the bite, as bass become conditioned to reacting quickly to passing lures.

 Long Pond: Shallow Water Haven